JaredD2006/WebsiteCracker/README.md

 #MODpizza program:

-The program, when run, requires many parameters.
+MODpizza.py, when run, requires many parameters.
 The first must be the username, and the second must be the password.
 The others, which will be toppings, may be put in any order.

+MODpizzaV2.py, when run, is the same as V1, except the username and password are hard-coded and do not need to be input via command-line.

 Sauces:
 Red Sauce - rs